dipucwc/5G-NR-6G-Wireless-Engineering-Portfolio/01_radio_channel_sounding_multipath_analysis/README.md

 # Project Overview:

 This project presents a complete RF/wireless channel-modeling portfolio project focused on radio-channel sounding, multipath propagation analysis, link-budget calculation, delay-domain statistics, and angular-domain algorithm validation at 5.25 GHz.
-This is a first-principles link-budget and simulation-based algorithm-validation project
+This is a first-principles link-budget and simulation-based algorithm-validation project.

 The project connects first-principles RF propagation analysis with simulation-based channel-processing algorithms.
 The first part focuses on deterministic received-power calculation, including EIRP, free-space path loss, antenna gains, cable losses, attenuator loss, ASU insertion loss, LNA gain, and ITU single-knife-edge diffraction loss.
 The second part focuses on wireless-channel characterization, including channel impulse response modeling, power delay profile extraction, mean excess delay, RMS delay spread, coherence bandwidth, angular spread, spatial covariance, Bartlett beamforming, and MUSIC algorithm validation.

 The purpose of this project is to demonstrate practical RF/wireless engineering capability, not only theoretical knowledge of propagation models.
 The repository includes the technical report, MATLAB/Python/C source files, generated result figures, and documentation explaining how the simulations were performed and interpreted.